MacauleyMorgan/Project-Three/README.md

 To ensure no accidental deletions of the recipes, a modal has been implemented requiring the user to confirm the attempt before the recipe is removed from the database
 ## Admin Features
+On the admin page, an admin can add or remove access to admin features using the user email of the account needing the access using a simple form with a checkbox to add/remove privilege

+The admin page also allows admins to view other admins on the site for clarity to protect against unwanted or unneccesary access of the privileges.

 ## Features left to implement
 ### Forgot Password Form
 A feature that can be implemented in the future would be the forgot password form, I would place this at the bottom of the login page and use the following steps to implement the feature.